bitnami/charts/bitnami/clickhouse/README.md

 <!--- app-name: ClickHouse -->

-# Bitnami package for ClickHouse
+# Bitnami Secure Images Helm chart for ClickHouse

 ClickHouse is an open-source column-oriented OLAP database management system.
 Use it to boost your database performance while providing linear scalability and hardware efficiency.